Guggums.com

 Lizzie as the princess in Sant George and the Princess Sabra

 Even those who knew her tended to write about her in ways that reinforced this romanticized image.
 William Michael Rossetti, her brother-in-law, largely focused on her in relation to his brother and overlooked evidence of her independence, such as her time at an art school in Sheffield.
-Others, like biographer Joseph Knight and writer Theodore Watts-Dunton, framed her as little more than a shadow in Rossetti’s story—a muse who vanished, leaving behind only the echo of her influence on him.
+Others, like biographer Joseph Knight and writer Theodore Watts-Dunton, framed her as little more than a shadow in Rossetti’s story… a muse who vanished, leaving behind only the echo of her influence on him.

 Watts-Dunton went so far as to liken Rossetti to Shakespeare’s Prospero, saying that with Lizzie’s death, he “buried his wand.”
 It’s a poetic metaphor, but one that centers Rossetti’s suffering, not Siddal’s humanity.

 To be clear, this is not to place the blame for Siddal’s mythologization solely on the men who knew her.
 It is incredibly difficult not to romanticize her.
+The bathtub anecdotes, the coffin of flowing hair… they’re irresistible.
+They’re also inescapable.

-It’s tempting to mine her poetry for autobiography—to read the sorrowful lines as reflections of her inner world.
+It’s tempting to mine her poetry for autobiography; to read the sorrowful lines as reflections of her inner world.
 But is that fair?
 Many Victorian poets wrote of melancholy without being mistaken for their verses.
 Yet with Siddal, we search her lines for answers, for glimpses of a woman whose true voice has been obscured by decades of lore.

 Frederick Hollyer Portrait Of Georgiana Burne Jones